AtharvaKulkarniIT/Data-Structures-and-Algorithms/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to add a new data structure, algorithm, or improve existing code, please follow these steps:
+If you'd like to add a new data structure, algorithm or improve existing code, please follow these steps:

 1. Fork the repository.